 But 10 000 steps per day is far above the minimal guidelines.
 A reasonable pace for many of us is about 100 steps/minute.
 At this pace, 10 000 steps works out to 100 minutes of time in a day or 700 minutes per week; nearly five times the official guidelines.

-Before we get to that, we need to recognize these are just recommendations based on expert opinion taking into account the benefits of exercise along with what may be feasible for most people.
+Before we get to that, we need to recognize guidelines are recommendations based on expert opinion.
+Opinions that take into account the benefits of exercise along with what may be feasible for most people.
 There isn’t anything magical of doing 150 minutes of activity per week.
 There’s really no difference between 149 minutes and 151 minutes.
 Likewise doing 9999 steps in a day is no different from 10 001 steps.

 From a health point of view, the greatest gains of exercise come from doing nothing to something.
-For the person who does no activity at all (and there are people out there), getting in 75 minutes of exercise in a week can reduce their chance of early death by 5%.
+For the person who does no activity at all (approximately 80% of people don’t meet the guidelines), any activity is beneficial.
 Even getting up and walking around for two minutes can help keep your blood sugar in check.
 If you do 150 minutes per week, that’s about a 10% reduction in chance of early death.

 But it doesn’t stop there.
 With exercise, the more you do, the greater the benefits.
-In terms of reducing your chances of getting disease and early death, the benefits continue up until about 750 minutes per week.
+In terms of reducing your chances of getting disease and early death, my research has shown the benefits continue up until about 750 minutes per week.
 This is five times the minimal recommended amount and associated with a 25% reduction in early death.
-Beyond that, you’ll still continue to get increased benefits of exercise, it just will be at a slower rate.
+At higher amounts of activity you’ll continue to get increased benefits of exercise, just at a slower rate.

 What amount is right for you?

 To figure out just how much exercise is ideal for you depends on two things.
 One, how much activity you’re doing now (plus your current fitness level) and two, what are your goals.
 These things go hand-in-hand.